Challenge a Penalty Charge Notice (PCN)

 To make representations against a bus lane PCN you should contact us in writing within 21 days of issue before the charge increases.

-If you pay the PCN the case will be closed and any challenge against it will not be considered.
+If you pay the PCN the case will be closed and any challenge against it may not be considered.

 Make sure you enter the details correctly, particularly distinguishing between the numerical 0 and alphabetical o.